By: Paul J. Switaj, MD

 - Faster return to sports and activities

-- Does not weaken the Achilles tendon postoperatively.
+- Does not weaken the Achilles tendon after surgery

 - Outpatient surgical procedure under a twilight or general anesthetic.
-This is usually the patient's choice as to the type of anesthesia that they desire to use.
+Usually you as a patient can choose which type of anesthesia you would like.

 - Two small incisions approximately 1/6" in length are made on each side of the Achilles tendon.